Perinatal & Postpartum Anxiety Therapy in Vienna, Virginia

 That means:

-You have space to talk openly about what you're going through
+• Space to talk openly about what you’re experiencing

-If you're someone who is used to functioning well in other areas of life, it can feel especially unsettling when your mind no longer feels reliable.
+If you’re used to functioning well in other areas of your life, it can feel especially unsettling when your mind no longer feels reliable.
 Therapy can help you regain a sense of steadiness and trust in yourself again.